crstickel/chatflow/readme.md

 `source .venv/bin/activate`

-From there install our dependencies using the follwoing command:
+From there install our dependencies using the following command:

 `uv pip install -r pyproject.toml`